parvathymohan932/Binary-fuzzer/README.md

      cd harvested_test_cases

 ## Running the Generation Fuzzer
 If you only want to try the generation fuzzer, follow these steps:

-1. Navigate to the generation fuzzer directory and run main.py: cd fuzzer cd generation_fuzzer python3 main.py
+1. Navigate to the fuzzer directory and run main.py: cd fuzzer cd generation_fuzzer python3 main.py